 During the 2009 legislative special session, SB 28A was passed by the Legislature and consequently signed into law by the Governor.
 The bill added language to the Insurance Capital Build-Up Incentive Program (s.
-215.5595, F.S.) requiring all future principal, interest, and late fees received from insurers be transferred to General Revenue within 30 days of receipt.
-Also during the 2009 special session, Section 16 of the appropriations bill directed the SBA to transfer to General Revenue all unrestricted moneys received as repayments of principal, interest, and late fees received from insurers to date, as well as accumulated investment earnings.
+215.5595, F.S.) requiring all future principal, interest, and late fees received from insurers be transferred to the State of Florida's General Revenue Fund within 30 days of receipt.
+Also during the 2009 Special Session, Section 16 of the Appropriations Bill directed the SBA to transfer to General Revenue all unrestricted moneys received as repayments of principal, interest, and late fees received from insurers to date, as well as accumulated investment earnings.
 As such, \$26,713,695 from repayment of interest, and earnings thereon, was transferred to General Revenue in February 2009.
 The remainder of the moneys (with a cost of \$1,075,316 and market value of \$672,253 at 12/31/08) had been frozen from investor withdrawals due to that portfolio's investment in distressed illiquid securities.
 The funds are transferred to General Revenue quarterly as the SBA releases restrictions on the funds.